Conspiracy theories paint fraudulent reality of Jan. 6 riot

 Members of Congress, including Rep. Matt Gaetz, R-Fla., have helped spread the theories.

-“Some of the people who breached the Capitol today were not Trump supporters; they were masquerading as Trump supporters and, in fact, were members of the violent terrorist group antifa,” Gaetz said.
+“Some of the people who breached the Capitol today were not Trump supporters, they were masquerading as Trump supporters and, in fact, were members of the violent terrorist group antifa,” Gaetz said.

 Spokespeople for Carlson and Gaetz say they stand by their claims.